Ethylene (plant hormone): Commercial issues

 Ethylene shortens the shelf life of many fruits by hastening fruit ripening and floral senescence.
 Ethylene will shorten the shelf life of cut flowers and potted plants by accelerating floral senescence and floral abscission.
 Flowers and plants which are subjected to stress during shipping, handling, or storage produce ethylene causing a significant reduction in floral display.
 Flowers affected by ethylene include carnation, geranium, petunia, rose, and many others.

 Ethylene can cause significant economic losses for florists, markets, suppliers, and growers.
-Researchers have developed several ways to inhibit ethylene, including inhibiting ethylene synthesis and inhibiting ethylene perception.
+Several ways exist for inhibit ethylene, including inhibiting ethylene synthesis and inhibiting ethylene perception.
 Aminoethoxyvinylglycine (AVG), Aminooxyacetic acid (AOA), and silver salts are ethylene inhibitors.
 Inhibiting ethylene synthesis is less effective for reducing post-harvest losses since ethylene from other sources can still have an effect.
 By inhibiting ethylene perception, fruits, plants and flowers don't respond to ethylene produced endogenously or from exogenous sources.
 Inhibitors of ethylene perception include compounds that have a similar shape to ethylene, but do not elicit the ethylene response.
 One example of an ethylene perception inhibitor is 1-methylcyclopropene (1-MCP).

 Commercial growers of bromeliads, including pineapple plants, use ethylene to induce flowering.
 Plants can be induced to flower either by treatment with the gas in a chamber, or by placing a banana peel next to the plant in an enclosed area.

 Chrysanthemum flowering is delayed by ethylene gas, and growers have found that carbon dioxide 'burners' and the exhaust fumes from inefficient glasshouse heaters can raise the ethylene concentration to 0.05 ppmv, causing delay in flowering of commercial crops.